VMFA-251: Korean War

 VMF-251 pilots at NAS Grosse Ile, 1948.

 AD-4s of VMA-251 in Korea, 1953-54.

 With the outbreak of the Korean War in 1950, VMF-251 was recalled to active service and directed to transition to the AD-4 Skyraider.
 In late April 1951 the squadron was transferred to Marine Corps Air Station El Toro, California.
 With the aircraft transition complete, the squadron was re-designated Marine Attack Squadron 251 (VMA-251) on April 20, 1951.
 VMA-251 embarked to Korea in June 1953.
 Although the squadron only saw action the last two weeks of the war, it flew 310 combat sorties totaling more than 550 hours and had the distinction of having the last Marine aircraft engaged in combat during the Korean War on 27 July 1953.
 VMA-251 remained in Korea for two and a half years providing air defense along the Korean Demilitarized Zone.

 In January 1956, the Black Patches relocated to Marine Corps Air Station Iwakuni, Japan and remained in the Far East for fifteen months.
 In 1957, VMA-251 was again relocated to Marine Corps Air Station Miami, Florida flying the FJ-3 Fury.
 With the transition to the FJ-3 came the re-designation to VMF-251 on April 20, 1957.
 The squadron changed their nickname from Black Patches to Thunderbolts and a new insignia was created by Captain (LtGen, Ret.)
 Richard E. Carey.
 The insignia consisted of a white cross (symbolizing purity), a red diamond (depicting courage), and a blue field (loyalty).
 Their motto became, Custos Caelorum, or Guardians of the Sky.
 The squadron also adopted the "DW" tail code.

 In April 1958 VMF-251 was moved to Marine Corps Air Station El Toro, California to receive its first supersonic fighter, the F8U Crusader.
-The Thunderbolts departed MCAS El Toro for NAS Atugi, Japan, in October of 1959, with LtCol.
+The Thunderbolts departed MCAS El Toro for NAS Atsugi, Japan, in October 1959, with LtCol.
 Albert L. Clark leading the way.
 The squadron practiced Carrier Qualifications aboard the USS Oriskany and the USS Ranger.
 They also participated in operations in Formosa, the Philippines, and Okinawa.
 Captain Joseph F. Mayfield, Jr. was lost on 27 May 1959 and Captain Robert L. Leathers was lost at sea on 18 November 1960.